TangJoy0615/DeepPROTAC-2.0/README.md

 # DeepPROTAC 2.0

 DeepPROTAC 2.0 has expanded its dataset from the original version, introduced spatial structure information into the algorithm, updated the model, and achieved better results.
+You can visit https://bailab.siais.shanghaitech.edu.cn/services/deepprotac-db to search the data.

 ## Training